-- 5.5.1 Remove the ashpan cover, locate the control valve battery cover at the right hand side of the burner, slide the power isolator switch to the "0" position (to the left). - 5.5.2 Remove the battery cover and replace the 3 off AA batteries with good quality Alkaline items, BFM Europe recommend the use of "Energizer" batteries.
+- 5.5.1 Remove the ashpan cover, locate the control valve battery cover at the centre of the burner, (see section 5.4, figure 5 on previous page for location) then slide the power isolator switch (see section 5.4, figure 6 on previous page for location) to the "0" position (to the left). - 5.5.2 Remove the battery cover and replace the 3 off AA batteries with good quality Alkaline items, BFM Europe recommend the use of "Energizer" batteries.
 It is important that only an alkaline battery is used, otherwise premature battery failure and leakage may result. - 5.5.3 Replace the battery cover and turn the power isolator switch to the "1" position (to the right). - 5.5.4 Replace the ashpan cover and operate the fire as normal. - 5.5.5 On remote control models only fit two off AA batteries to the handset in the direction shown inside the handset moulded into the plastic.